 There are over 190,000 post 9/11 veterans transitioning into civilian life each year — a transition that affects almost every dimension in their lives: work, family, social, school, and community.
-For many, there may be other underlying issues that inhibit them from a successful transition such as post-traumatic stress, traumatic brain injury from exposure to high explosive blasts, and a profound loss of purpose that the military structure offered.
+Many veterans experience friction in this transition.
+VPF strives to ease that friction, and accelerate veterans’ forward progress into work, education, and their communities.

 The founding board members of the Vantage Point Foundation have over 20 years of combined experience supporting post 9/11 Marines and Navy Corpsman in their transitions throughout the functions of the District Injured Support Coordinator (DISC) with the Marine Corps’ Wounded Warrior Regiment and the Navy Marine Corps Relief Society Combat Casualty Visiting Nurse Program (CCVN).

 The Vantage Point Foundation (VPF) is a nonprofit organization whose mission is to guide andsupport post 9/11 military veterans and families on a new path towards healing and civilian success.VPF primarily supports veterans throughout the greater South Carolina region who have experienced wartime trauma.
 While the military effectively transforms civilians into skilled warriors, its training for civilian life is lacking.
 With the civilian/ military divide more distinct (10% of the US population served in WWII contrasted with 0.8% in the Post 9/11 era) the transition to civilian life can be isolating.